Cynthia A. Braun

 Cynthia is licensed to practice in Arizona, New Mexico and on the Navajo Nation.
 She is an active member of the American Association for Justice (AAJ), the Arizona Association for Justice (AzAJ) and the New Mexico Trial Lawyers Association (NMTLA) where she served as a Board Member for several years.
 She carries a rating of AV with Martindale Hubbell which is the highest measure attainable in professional ethics and legal knowledge as rated by peers in the profession.

-Clients really appreciate that despite her experience and background, Cynthia remains kind, approachable and compassionate.
+Clients appreciate that despite her long experience and background, Cynthia remains kind, approachable and compassionate.
 She takes time to explain and guide clients through the sometimes bewildering process of litigation with a focus on their best interests above all else.
-Cynthia looks forward to using her skills and knowledge here at Bailey Law to help folks harmed by the bad acts of others as well as to support the firm’s mission and goals.
+Cynthia looks forward to using her skills and knowledge here at Bailey Law to help folks harmed by the wrongful acts of others as well as to support the firm’s mission and goals.